galeonkil/dataset_sillar/README.md

 # 📊 [Dataset Name]

-This repository contains information and documentation related to the **[Dataset Name]**, used in the study *"[Your Article Title]"*.
+This repository contains information and documentation related to the sillar, used in the study *"[Your Article Title]"*.

 ---

 ## 📂 Description

 The dataset includes:
-- [Number of images / samples]
+- 3000 images
-- [File format, e.g., JPG, PNG, CSV, MAT, etc.]
-- [Main categories or labels]
-- [Brief description of how the data was collected]

-Example:
+- File format,PNG
+- digital camera

-> The dataset contains **500 PNG images** of sillar buildings, classified into two categories: *healthy surface* and *surface with humidity/wear*.
+> The dataset contains 3000 PNG images of sillar buildings.
+Each building was divided into multiple images, which are organized in folders named building_1, building_2, etc.

 ---